swith to German Vocalist Waltraud Rennebaum English Homepage Maalot, the new repertoire

 contact

-For 15 years now, the three professional musicians have devoted themselves to revive the thousands of years old psalms of the Bible by musical means on a high artistic level.
-With devotion and imagination, Waltraud and Raimund Rennebaum created a stirring and pleasing repertoire of songs attracting a large audience of lovers of sophisticated sacred music.
-What is so special about it is the interpretation of the psalms in the original Hebrew by a music full of feeling and emotion.
+For 25 years now, the three professional musicians have devoted themselves to revive the thousands of years old psalms of the Bible by musical means on a high artistic level.
+With devotion and imagination, Waltraud and Raimund Rennebaum created a song repertoire attracting an audience of lovers of sophisticated sacred music.
+Shoshan's special feature is the interpretation of the psalms in the original Hebrew by a music full of feeling and emotion.
 The artists have found an excellent way to vitalize the ancient world of the biblical inspired song lyrics.
-They succeed in breaching the gap between the Orient and the Occident and in fascinating both Christians and Jews by their musical variety.
+They merge Orient and Occident in a great musical variety.
 Most of these songs were written by Waltraud Rennebaum and her husband, some others by Jewish composers from all over the world, all of them skilfully arranged by Raimund Rennebaum.

 The musicians